hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 The solution is to have your jobs queue in such a way that once one job finishes, it automatically queues the next job.

-Job dependencies are very useful:
+Job dependencies are very useful when you:
-- When you have consecutive jobs you want to run
+- Have consecutive jobs you want to run
-- When you don't want to/have the time to manage the submission of consecutive jobs
+- Don't want to/have the time to manage the submission of consecutive jobs

 > NOTE: Job dependencies are not unique to SLURM, many other job schedulers, like PBS, also have a feature similar to this!